bandprotocol/bandchain-docs-archived/docs/developer/dapp-integrations/using-bandchain-data-evm.md

 #### Decoders.sol

 This is what we will use to work with data related to requests made on BandChain.
 This will help us in extracting the various information, such as the price value, we may need from the request response from Band’s oracle.
 The file is available from an oracle script’s bridge code tab on the devnet explorer.
+For this particular example, the code is available [here](https://guanyu-devnet.cosmoscan.io/oracle-script/76#bridge).

 #### IBridgeCache.sol